akfldk1028/gridtrader_backend/llm/instructions_v1.md

 9. **Determine Action and Percentage**: Decide on the most appropriate action (buy, sell, hold) based on the synthesized analysis.
 Specify a higher percentage of the portfolio to be allocated to this action, embracing more significant opportunities while acknowledging the associated risks.
 Your response must be in JSON format.
 10. **IMPORTANT** : This is not simply a concept of buying and selling, but a futures transaction, so you must clearly think about LONG and SHORT.
 Rather than simply concluding to sell or buy based on a surge or plunge, you must look at the future trend and determine whether it will rise or fall.
 Otherwise, you will suffer a big loss.
 11. **IMPORTANT** :You should check all the given time frames together.
 For example, if the daily time frame is strong buying, the price may increase even if the 2-hour time frame shows a short position technical indicator and the shorter time frame can identify a quick trend reversal, so there are advantages and disadvantages to each.
 However, since the current leverage is 20x, the long frame should only serve as a reference.
+- Keep in mind that the last data in each timeframe is the most recent data.

 ### Considerations
 - **Account for Market Slippage**: Especially relevant when large orders are placed.
 Analyze the orderbook to anticipate the impact of slippage on your transactions.